ecmwf/metview-docs/docs/tutorials/flexpart/flexpart_plume_trajectories.rst

 .. note::

-  The actual species that will be released is defined as an integer number (for details about using the species see `here <https://confluence.ecmwf.int/display/METV/FLEXPART+species>`_).
+  The actual species that will be released is defined as an integer number (for details about using the species see :ref:`here <flexpart_species>`).
   With the default species settings number 1 stands for atmospheric  tracer.

 If we run this macro (or alternatively right-click **execute** the :ref:`FLEXPART Run <flexpart_run_icon>` icon) the resulting CSV file, 'tr_r001.csv', will appear (after a minute or so) in folder 'result_tr'.
-For details about the FLEXPART trajectory outputs `click here. <https://confluence.ecmwf.int/display/METV/FLEXPART+output>`_
+For details about the FLEXPART trajectory outputs :ref:`click here <flexpart_output>`.

 Step 1 - Plotting the mean track
 ********************************